TimaGitHub/pycandle/README.md

 ```

 ## To-Do List
-- [ ] provide all computations  using a computational graph and mimic pytorch.tensor() (in progress)
+- [x] provide all computations  using a computational graph and mimic pytorch.tensor() (done, see tensor.py, providing computational graph for all layers is left
 - [ ] add LSTM, GRU, Transformers, GAN
-- [ ] add switching between NumPy and CuPy
+- [x] add switching between NumPy and CuPy (numpy on gpu)